venkatakrishna-pullela/vpullela-powers/aws-cost-optimization/POWER.md

 ### Authentication and Data Processing
 This power requires AWS credentials to function and processes AWS cost and usage data on your behalf.
 By using this power:
-- You acknowledge that AWS cost and usage data will be processed according to the [AWS Privacy Notice](https://aws.amazon.com/privacy/)
+- Any personal data is processed as described in the [AWS Privacy Notice](https://aws.amazon.com/privacy/).
 - No cost or usage data is stored by this power - all data is retrieved in real-time from AWS APIs
 - All interactions with AWS services are logged by AWS CloudTrail (if enabled in your account)

 ### Telemetry
-- This power does not collect additional telemetry beyond standard Kiro IDE telemetry
+- This power itself does not implement any client-side telemetry collection beyond what the Kiro IDE already collects
+- Third-party MCP servers included in this power are governed by their respective implementations and policies.
+For detailed information about telemetry practices of individual MCP servers, please refer to their respective documentation linked in the [Available MCP Servers](#available-mcp-servers) section
 - This power respects the general Kiro IDE telemetry opt-out signal

 ### Disclaimers
 - **Cost Estimates**: Cost estimates and forecasts are provided for informational purposes only and should not be considered guarantees
-- **Optimization Recommendations**: Recommendations are suggestions based on AWS best practices and should be evaluated before implementation
+- **Optimization Recommendations**: Recommendations are suggestions based on AWS best practices and should be evaluated by your technical team before implementation
 - **Service Availability**: This power depends on AWS service availability and may be affected by AWS service disruptions
 - **Results Accuracy**: While we strive for accuracy, users should verify all cost and optimization data independently